How to Make Money Streaming: 14 Ways to Generate Revenue from Online Video in 2025

 Online video hosting is another expense to consider.
 Hosting on Dacast starts at $39/month, but more advanced streaming operations can range up to hundreds of dollars a month.

-It is important to point out that Dacast supports both live and on-demand video hosting on every plan.
+It is important to note that Dacast supports both live and on-demand video hosting on every plan.
 Other professional hosting providers online include live streaming with more expensive plans.

-11 Ways to Generate Revenue From Video Streaming
+14 Ways to Make Money From Live Video Streaming

-The beauty of online video is that there is so much room for flexibility and creativity.
-That means that there are many ways to generate revenue from your streams.
+The beauty of online video is that there is so much room for flexibility and creativity, creating many different opportunities for earning with live video platforms.

 1. On-Demand Pay-Per-View

-Many popular streaming platforms that offer pay-per-view, such as Prime Video or iTunes, allow viewers to either buy or rent videos.
-You can use either of these models, but typically short-term rentals are available for a couple of dollars less than purchases for unlimited access.
+Many popular streaming platforms offering on-demand pay-per-view, such as Prime Video or iTunes, allow viewers to buy or rent videos.
+You can use either of these models, but typically, short-term rentals are available for a couple of dollars less than purchases for unlimited access.

 How much you charge will depend on the type of video you have to offer.